baoqger/chrisbao/source/_posts/https-certificate-signature.md

 The short answer is No.

-When the client gets the digital signature, the first is to `decrypt` it.
+When the client gets the digital signature, the first step is to `decrypt` it.
 The decryption breaks for this new attack because the forged signature is signed with the attacker's private key instead of the server's private key.

 **It’s impossible for anybody except the owner of the private key to generate something that can be decrypted using the public key.** This is the nature of public-key cryptography.
 I will write other articles to explain it mathematically in the future.